Voluntary Partnership Agreement: Overview of VPAs

-Countries implementing VPAs: Six countries have completed VPA negotiations and, together with the EU, are implementing their agreements: Cameroon, Central African Republic, Ghana, Liberia, Indonesia, Republic of the Congo While only Indonesia has yet begun FLEGT-licensing, Ghana is also close to achieving this goal.
+Countries implementing VPAs: Six countries have completed VPA negotiations and, together with the EU, are implementing their agreements: Cameroon, Central African Republic, Ghana, Liberia, Indonesia, Republic of the Congo Indonesia became the first country to issue FLEGT licenses, followed in october 2025 by Ghana.

-Countries with active licensing practice: As of 2016, Indonesia is the only country which is issuing FLEGT licences for verified legal timber.
+Countries with active licensing practice: As of 2026, Indonesia and Ghana are the only countries which are issuing FLEGT licences for verified legal timber.
 The timber is automatically fulfilling the European Union Timber Regulation and can be imported to and traded within the EU.

 Other countries: Other countries in Africa (Sierra Leone), South East Asia (Myanmar and Cambodia), Latin America (Bolivia, Colombia, Ecuador, Guatemala, Nicaragua and Peru) and the South Pacific (Papua New Guinea and the Solomon Islands) have also participated in informal VPA discussions with the EU.

 VPA processes

 VPA processes can be divided into three broad phases, whose boundaries may blur: pre-negotiation, negotiation and implementation.

 The EU advocates for stakeholder participation throughout VPA processes in order to foster national ownership of the VPA and its commitments.
 VPA negotiations do not only take place between the EU and the partner country.
 Negotiations within and among stakeholder groups are what shape the contents, scope and ambition of each VPA.

 In 2014, the FAO-EU FLEGT Programme of the Food and Agriculture Organization of the United Nations published The Voluntary Partnership Agreement (VPA) process in Central and West Africa: from theory to practice,^{[17]} which documents and discusses good practices for stakeholders in partner countries that are negotiating a VPA - or due to enter into such negotiations.